christoszigoumis/week-11/week-11-memo.md

 Traceback:"

 I wasn't sure where or how to progress from here however, even when I tried putting each line of code into a new cell like it told me to do.

+I got the same error message when I tried to do the other assignment as well.